Your Microwave Oven Is Watching You: Kellyanne Conway Says So

 Did you smile and say cheese as you nuked your breakfast this morning?
 Let’s take a look at the facts.

 A microwave oven has a fuse-protected power cord and a high-voltage transformer that’s connected to a magnetron.
 The oven contains a wave guide device and a stirrer blade that bathes foodstuffs in microwave energy.
 Modern microwave ovens have a redundant safety mechanism that shuts the oven down when the door is opened.
-Digital timers, temperature sensors, clocks and rotating turntables are generally included in any microwave oven, but no camera.
+Digital timers, temperature sensors, clocks, and rotating turntables are generally included in any microwave oven, but no camera.

 As Fast Company magazine explains, even if there were a camera in your microwave oven, the chances of it being operated remotely are just about zilch due to the fact that microwaves interfere with WiFi signals.
 There are a few standard cooking ovens that feature a built-in camera, but they’re designed to monitor food.
 Unless you stick your head in the oven (are you listening, Kellyanne?) there’s virtually zero possibility that your microwave oven is watching you.